-The category 'Preschool difficulty in dealing with challenges' (Table No. 2, line 5) shows a relatively low overall average - 2.77.
-Apparently, this score indicates that Preschoolers do not think there is difficulty in teaching science in Preschool.
-But on closer inspection of each statement individually one finds great heterogeneity in attitudes towards ‘Preschooler difficulty in dealing with challenges’, and the alpha Cronbach of this category is low.
-While some Preschoolers claim to be able to overcome them, others find it difficult to cope with the difficulties and challenges of teaching science in Preschool.
-For example, a significant proportion of Preschool teachers (61.5%) strongly agree or largely agree that the time devoted to studying science is insufficient, due to consideration of other teaching requirements.
-In fact, the main problem that comes up again and again in the words of Preschool teachers is the lack of time resource: most Preschool teachers think that they do not devote proper and sufficient time to teaching science in Preschool.
-About 44.2% of Preschool teachers claim that preparing for science teaching takes longer than for other fields.
-Even if about two-thirds (67.4%) estimate that they have sufficient scientific knowledge, the remaining third (32.6%) of Preschool teachers believe that their scientific knowledge is not sufficient to teach science in Preschool.
-Moreover, although more than half of the Preschool teachers who participated in the study said that they were not afraid of the children's questions, about a quarter of them (28%) were certainly afraid that they would not be able to answer the children's questions about phenomena or scientific principles.
+The category “Teachers’ difficulties in teaching science in preschool” (Table No. 2, line 5) shows a relatively low average of 2.77, apparently indicating that the teachers do not think they face difficulties in teaching science in preschool.
+However, closer inspection of each statement individually reveals significant heterogeneity in attitudes towards difficulties in dealing with challenges, and the Cronbach’s alpha for this category is low.
+While some preschooler teachers said they are able to overcome the challenges, others said they find it difficult to cope with the challenges of teaching science in preschool.
+For example, a significant proportion of the surveyed preschool teachers (61.5%) agreed or strongly agreed that the time devoted to studying science is insufficient due to other teaching requirements.
+In fact, the main problem that the preschool teachers repeatedly raised was the lack of time resources; most said they cannot devote adequate time to teaching science in preschool.
+About 44.2% said that preparing for science teaching takes longer than for other fields.
+Even if about two-thirds (67.4%) said that they have sufficient scientific knowledge, the remaining third (32.6%) said that their scientific knowledge is not sufficient to teach science in preschool.
+Moreover, although more than half of the surveyed teachers said that they were not afraid that they would not be able to answer the children’s questions about phenomena or scientific principles, over a quarter (28%) said they definitely faced this fear.

-In the comparison test using a t test between the background variables of the Preschool teachers, which are the Preschool teacher's seniority, age, education, age of the Preschool children or the type of locality in which the Preschool is located, and the Preschool teachers' attitudes, we found no significant differences.
+In the comparison test using a t-test between the background variables of the preschool teachers, (their years of experience, education, their age, age of their students, and the type of locality in which the preschool where they teach is located), and the preschool teachers’ attitudes, we found no significant differences.

-In the Pearson test (Table 3) that examined correlation between categories, significant correlations were found
+In the Pearson test (Table 3) that examined correlation between categories, significant positive correlations of low to high intensity were found between each of the categories of the questionnaire items, and all the other categories:

-נמצאו מתאמים חיוביים מובהקים בעוצמה נמוכה עד גבוהה בין כל אחד מהגורמים בשאלון.

-between each of the categories and all the other categories:

-A positive correlation was found between the importance that the teacher sees in learning science in Preschool and feeling comfortable to teach sciences (0.470) and even more the implementation of scientific activity by the teacher (0.608).
-The more importance the teacher sees in learning science, the more she is comfortable to do so and the more she reports that she applies this learning.
-Positive correlations were found between the teacher's feeling of comfort in teaching science in Preschool and the implementation of scientific activity by the Preschool teacher (0.730).
-This correlation between the teacher's feeling comfortable teaching science and the application of actual science teaching is relatively high.
+A positive correlation was found between the importance that teachers attribute to teaching science in preschool and their confidence in teaching sciences (0.470).
+An even stronger correlation was found between the perceived importance of teaching science and teachers’ implementation of science-based activities (0.608).
+The more importance that teachers attribute to science education, the more likely they are to say that they feel confident doing so, and in fact implement this type of learning.
+A relatively high positive correlation was found between the teachers’ level of confidence in teaching science in preschool and their actual implementation of science-based activities (0.730).

-A negative correlation was found between the teacher's comfort in teaching science in Preschool and the teacher's difficulty in dealing with teaching science in Preschool (greater difficulty is accompanied by a lower feeling of comfort in teaching science), and negative correlations were found in the teacher's difficulty in dealing with science teaching challenges.
-Preschool teacher and the importance that the teacher gives to teaching science in Preschool.
-The application of scientific activity and the importance that the teacher sees in this decreased were lowered with the increase in the teacher's difficulty in dealing with the challenges of teaching science in the Preschool.
+A negative correlation was found between the teachers’ level of confidence and perceived difficulties in teaching science in preschool (greater difficulty is associated with a lower feeling of confidence in teaching science).
+Negative correlations were found between the teachers’ difficulty in dealing with the challenges of teaching science and the importance that they attribute to teaching this subject.
+The implementation of science-based activities and the importance that the teacher attributes to the subject both decreased as the teachers’ perceived difficulties in teaching science in preschool increased.

+Table 3: Pearson’s Correlations Between the Four Study Variables (Importance, Confidence, Implementation, and Difficulties)